brad-dunlap/futbol/README.md

 #### Please address the following questions from our team:
 How would you have used a superclass for this project (as opposed to modules like we did)?
-(BD) What steps should we take to be more memory efficient/ what default methods/data structures use less memory?(IA)
+(BD) What steps should we take to be more memory efficient/ what default methods/data structures use less memory?(IA) Even though this is group design based was there a way of refactoring that is more efficient and easier/better?
+(BL) How would you integrate memoization properly with our particular structure?
+(AKH)